-INDIANAPOLIS – Jim Caldwell's second stint as an NFL head coach will be a success or failure based on whether his staff can make Matthew Stafford into a top quarterback whose big plays outweigh the mistakes.
+INDIANAPOLIS – Jim Caldwell's second stint as a NFL head coach will be a success or failure based on the ability of him and his staff to make Matthew Stafford into a top quarterback whose big plays outweigh the mistakes.

 Maybe that's not fair, considering Caldwell wasn't around when the Lions gave Stafford a massive contract extension that tied him to Detroit for years to come, but that's the situation he faces.
 And, having some time to evaluate Stafford since he was hired this offseason, he likes being in that spot.